dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Passengers

 The players' characters and the poachers are passengers, but there are additional passengers.
-Tips for role-playing those passengers:
+Tips for role-playing passengers:

-* __Common:__ Passengers common on cargo vessels: Captains were encouraged to squeeze value out of every leg of every trip, so they made sure they sould every square foot of cargo space... and every bed, bunk, and berth.
+* __Common:__ Passengers were common on cargo vessels: Captains were encouraged to squeeze value out of every leg of every trip, so they made sure they sould every square foot of cargo space... and every bed, bunk, and berth.
 This is before personal lawsuits forced companies to limit liability.
 * __Few:__ But "common" does not mean "plentiful."
 There simply aren't that many bunks on a cargo vessel.
 Between the players' characters... there may be a dozen other passengers.
-* __Individual Passengers:__ Again, use small groups of characters from a favorite book, movie, or TV show to stand in for the passengers.
-Be sure to pull passengers from several sources... a few from this book... a few from this show.
+* __Individual Passengers:__ Again, use small groups of characters from a favorite book, movie, or TV show to stand in for the passengers travelling together.
+Be sure to pull passengers from several sources... a few from this book... a few from that show.

 ###Popular Names